Sightseeing around Dalat with an Easyrider

 Not many Western tourists visit Dalat.
 Still, the French hill station is a bustling tourist city.
 The crowd?
 Mostly Vietnamese youngsters and couples looking to escape the heat of their hometowns.

 This focus on domestic tourism has both positive and negative implications for us Westerners.
 On the upside, the prices of accommodation are ridiculously low.
 We got ourselves a very nice and big room, including breakfast, for only 243.000 VND.
+It was also a nice opportunity to get acquainted with the Vietnam cultural do’s & dont’s.
 On the downside, the attractions tend to be on the tacky side, as that’s what the Vietnamese are into.
 We didn’t really fancy a ride in a swan-shaped boat across the artificial lake in the center of town…

 In stead, we combined two of our favorite activities: sightseeing and exploring the countryside on a motorbike.
 However, this time we decided to take a slightly different approach, and contracted the services of two Dalat “Easyriders”.